ViewComponent/view_component/docs/CONTRIBUTING.md

 ## Governance

 ViewComponent is built by over a hundred members of the community.
-Project membership has three levels:
+Project membership has two levels:

-### Triage

-ViewComponent triagers are able to manage issues and pull request by assigning owners and labels, closing issues and marking duplicates.

-After helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request triage access by opening a pull request to update this list:

-The triagers team is @andrewmcodes, @bbugh, @boardfish, @cesariouy, @dark-panda, @dylnclrk, @g13ydson, @horacio, @jcoyne, @johannesengl, @kaspermeyer, @mellowfish, @metade, @nashby, @rainerborene, @rdavid1099, @spdawson, @yhirano55, and @vinistock.

-Committers and maintainers may also nominate triagers by opening a pull request to update this list.

 ### Commit

-ViewComponent committers have `write` access, enabling them to push directly to the repository (and thus not needing to contribute via forks) and approve/merge pull requests.
-Committers often have implicit ownership over a particular area of the project, such as previews, generators, or translations.
+ViewComponent committers have `write` access, enabling them to push directly to the repository and merge pull requests, thus removing the need to contribute via a fork.
+Committers often have implicit (or even explicit, via CODEOWNERS) ownership over a particular area of the project, such as previews, generators, or translations.

-Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of committers:
+After helping with the project by participating in issues, pull requests, and/or discussions, community members are welcome to request commit access by opening a pull request to update this list:

-The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, @spone, @dylanatsmith, and @boardfish.
+The committers team is @elia, @jonspalmer, @juanmanuelramallo, @rmacklin, and @dylanatsmith.

 ### Maintain

 ViewComponent maintainers have `admin` access, enabling them to manage repository settings including access levels.
-They also have ownership of `view_component` on RubyGems and are required to have 2FA enabled for their GitHub and RubyGems accounts.
+They also have ownership of `view_component` on RubyGems.
+Maintainers are required to have 2FA enabled for their GitHub and RubyGems accounts.

-Maintainership is open by invitation only at this time.

-The maintainers team is @camertron, @blakewilliams, @joelhawksley, @jonrohan, and @manuelpuyol.
+Committers are welcome to request maintainership access by opening a pull request to update this list:

 The maintainers team is @boardfish, @spone, @camertron, @blakewilliams, and @joelhawksley.